 The claim that organizations can fly under the radar has been said often enough that we want to address the issue head on.
 HIPAA enforcement is here to stay.
 All organizations are at risk of a data breach and can’t afford to look the other way.
-Security and HIPAA compliance should be a top priority.
+Security and HIPAA compliance should be a top priority also because under MIPS, the HIPAA Security Risk Analysis must be done by December 31st or the last-day of the reporting period.

 According to a recent article published by Health IT Security, “The department of Health and Human Services Office for Civil Rights enforcement of HIPAA has remained strong over the last year, with renewed focus on small breaches and the need for performing and documenting routine security risk assessments.”